odys-z/Anclient/docsphinx/source/starter/jsample.rst

 Right click the imported project, then "Maven -> Update Project...".

-Wait for the project refreshed.
+Wait until for the project is refreshed.
 Now the project should be ready to be deployed.

 4. Deploy the Web Application